-Advances in dentistry have made it easier for both patients and professionals to carry out even the most complex procedures with minimal discomfort.
+Advances in dentistry have made it easier for both patients and professionals to carry out even the most complex surgical procedures with minimal discomfort.
 Still, some individuals feel insecure and avoid treating their dental issues for long periods of time due to their anxiety about the procedures.
 This can be quite a mistake, especially when you consider that many oral health issues can worsen over time if left untreated.
 Here at Mountain State Oral and Facial Surgery, we understand your concerns and are pleased to offer various types of sedation so you can feel as safe and comfortable as possible while in our care.

 Should I Receive Sedation?

 Deciding the type of sedation you would need, or if you need it at all, will be determined during the assessment prior to any procedure you have with us.
 Each patient has their own needs, so you will need to discuss your medical history and past experiences with anesthesia with us before we begin.
 Sedation is commonly used in individuals with strong gag reflexes, low pain tolerance, sensitive teeth, or dental phobias.
-Some patients can do just fine without it, but even then, it may be recommended during long or highly stimulating procedures, including full mouth reconstructions, multiple dental implant placements, bone and gum grafts, or treatment of oral pathologies.
+Some patients can do just fine without it, but even then, it may be recommended during long or highly stimulating procedures, including full mouth reconstructions, multiple tooth replacements with dental implants, bone and gum grafts, or treatment of oral pathologies.

 Types of Sedation